-Identification management is the creation and ongoing maintenance of the relationships between entities, their information and any authenticators that may represent them in one or more contexts.
+Identification management is the creation and ongoing maintenance of the relationships between entities, their information and any authenticators that may represent them in 1 or more contexts.

 > Detailed description of diagram

 A diagram shows a triangle representing the connection between Entities, Entity Information and Authenticators.
 At the top of the triangle is a box containing Entity (e.g. person), lower left has a box containing Authenticator and the lower right a box containing Entity Information.
 The connection between Entity and Entity Information is labelled Entity Binding, the connection between Entity Information and Authenticator is labelled Authenticator Registration and between Authenticator and Entity is Authenticator Binding.